-Page started as a printer’s apprentice at age 14 in Bradford, Vermont.
-From 1843–1849 he moved from printer to printer in towns and cities in the region including Newberry, Connecticut, Haverhill and Concord, New Hampshire and Boston, Massachusetts.
-Sometime in 1849, Page moved to Worcester, Massachusetts where he worked as the foreman for two years printing the The Daily Spy‹1› and then spent a year as a writer for the newspaper.
+In 1843 at the age of 14, Page started work as a printer’s apprentice in Bradford, Vermont.
+Over the next six years, he moved from printer to printer in towns and cities in the region including Newberry, Connecticut, Haverhill and Concord, New Hampshire, and Boston, Massachusetts.
+Sometime in 1849, Page moved to Worcester, Massachusetts, where he worked for two years as the shop foreman printing The Daily Spy ((The newspaper changed its name while Page was an employee.
+The Daily Spy (1845–1850) became the Worcester Daily Spy (1850–1888).
+William Loy in his article “Designers and Engravers of Type” in the February 1899 issue of The Inland Printer, indicated that Edmund Clarence Stedman was editor during this time.)) and then spent a year as a writer for the newspaper.
 In 1852, he moved to New York City to work at the New York Tribune under the renowned editor Horace Greeley during the Franklin Pierce presidential campaign.
 The following year Page moved to Norwich, Connecticut to work at the Norwich Tribune.
-Over the next two years while working for the paper, Page would take up wood engraving, and in February 1855, he moved to South Windham, Connecticut to work as a type trimmer and cutter, manufacturing wood type for John Gaines Cooley.
+Over the next two years, while working for the paper, Page would take up wood engraving, and in February 1855, he moved to South Windham, Connecticut to work as a type trimmer and cutter, manufacturing wood type for John Gaines Cooley.

 — William Edward Page, b July 9, 1859

 — Lewis Hovey Page, July 14, 1861 – December 2, 1943 (married to Mary E Dexter)

 — Hattie Luella Page, August 27, 1863 – August 31, 1864

 — Inez Louise Page, August 5, 1865 – October 11, 1865

 — Frederick (Freddie) Arden Page, April 11, 1867 – September 23, 1893